merklefruit/clash-of-bits/README.md

 ### What is a Markov Chain?
 Why am I using it?

 A Markov chain is a mathematical model that describes a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.
-In other words, it's a model that describes the probability of a sequence of events, where the probability of each event depends only on the previous event.

 In this case, I'm using a Markov chain to generate new function names based on the existing ones.
 To generate a new function name, I look at all n-grams (that is, all sequences of n characters) in the existing corpus of function names, and figure out what is the most likely n-gram to follow each one.
 Let's take this example: